jandr003/TayoBuild/README.md

 # TayoBuild

-**TayoBuild** is a modern construction and skilled-services website currently being developed to connect customers with trusted builders and skilled professionals for **repairs, renovations, maintenance, and home improvement projects**.
+**TayoBuild** is a modern construction and skilled-services platform that connects customers with verified professionals for **construction, repairs, renovations, maintenance, and improvement projects**.

-The project aims to provide a clean, responsive, and user-friendly platform where customers can explore services, view projects, learn more about TayoBuild, and easily get in touch.
+The platform provides a straightforward and responsive way for customers to explore available services, view completed projects, check service locations, learn more about TayoBuild, and submit inquiries.

 ## ✨ Features

-The following features are currently being developed:

 * **Responsive Landing Page**
 * **Hero Section**